Foxconn says trying to hire 50,000 people in first quarter after job cut reports

-TAIPEI (Reuters) - Taiwan's Foxconn <2317.TW>, assembler of Apple Inc's <AAPL.O> iPhones, on Tuesday said it was trying to recruit for more than 50,000 positions across its China campuses for the January-March quarter, amid reports of mass lay-offs.
+TAIPEI (Reuters) - Taiwan's Foxconn, assembler of Apple Inc's iPhones, on Tuesday said it was trying to recruit for more than 50,000 positions across its China campuses for the January-March quarter, amid reports of mass lay-offs.

 The world's largest contract manufacturer, formally known as Hon Hai Precision Industry Co Ltd, said in a stock exchange filing that changes in employee numbers were part of its usual adjustments based on global strategy and clients' needs.